| Date | 1800s CE |

 | Current location | The Cleveland Museum of Art |

-From the 1500s onward, Portuguese traders presented fine European-style chairs to African leaders and merchants along the coast, including the Chokwe and neighboring groups.
-These chairs were viewed as emblems of authority and prestige in European eyes, and Chokwe leaders soon adopted the form, adapting it to their own traditions.
-They combined the chair with earlier prestige seats like stools (ngunja), transforming it into a distinctive symbol of chiefly power reserved for supreme chiefs.
+From the 1500s onward, Portuguese traders presented fine European-style chairs to African rulers and merchants along the coast, including the Chokwe and neighboring groups.
+In European eyes, such chairs were symbols of prestige and authority, and Chokwe leaders soon adopted the form for their own purposes.
+Rather than simply copying it, they transformed it.
+Combined with earlier prestige seats such as stools (ngunja), the chair became a new and distinctive sign of chiefly rank, reserved for supreme chiefs and reshaped through local ideas of status and leadership.

-This throne was likely commissioned locally for a powerful Chokwe leader during the 19th century, a time when the Chokwe expanded their territory through military campaigns and trade.
-The Chokwe people, a Bantu-speaking group, trace their origins to the Lunda Empire (17th–18th centuries) and grew into a dominant regional power by the 1800s, controlling areas across northeastern Angola, southwestern Democratic Republic of the Congo, and northwestern Zambia.
-Their economy relied on agriculture (maize, cassava, millet), hunting, fishing, and especially lucrative trade in ivory, rubber, beeswax, and involvement in the slave trade with Portuguese merchants.
-This wealth supported the creation of elaborate prestige objects like this throne.
+This throne was likely commissioned locally for a powerful Chokwe leader during the 19th century, when the Chokwe were expanding their influence through warfare, trade, and political ambition.
+A Bantu-speaking people with roots in the Lunda Empire, they rose to become a major regional force by the 1800s, controlling territories across northeastern Angola, southwestern Democratic Republic of the Congo, and northwestern Zambia.
+Their economy rested on agriculture, hunting, fishing, and especially trade in ivory, rubber, and beeswax, as well as their involvement in the slave trade with Portuguese merchants.
+Such wealth helped sustain the creation of elaborate prestige objects like this one—objects designed not only to impress, but to embody power.

-The throne is carved primarily from wood, with upholstery studs and leather elements for the seat.
-The overall dimensions are 107 cm high × 55 cm wide × 55 cm deep (42 1/8 in. × 21 5/8 in. × 21 5/8 in.).
-The structure follows a European chair form but is densely adorned: more than 40 figures are sculpted in high relief on the top rail (backrest), stretchers (rungs between legs), and legs, creating complex narrative compositions that wrap around the piece.
+The throne is carved primarily from wood, with leather elements and upholstery studs at the seat.
+It measures 107 cm high, 55 cm wide, and 55 cm deep (42 1/8 × 21 5/8 × 21 5/8 in.).
+Although its basic structure follows a European chair form, nearly every part of it has been transformed through carving.
+More than 40 figures appear in high relief along the top rail, stretchers, and legs, creating layered scenes that wrap around the throne and reward close looking from every angle.

-Detailed provenance for this specific throne is not publicly documented, which is common for many 19th-century African prestige objects acquired through auctions or dealers.
-Similar thrones have been traced to European collections from the late 19th or early 20th century.
-This example was acquired by the Cleveland Museum of Art in 2024 through the Severance and Greta Millikin Purchase Fund and is now part of the museum’s African art collection.
+The detailed provenance of this particular throne is not publicly documented, which is not unusual for 19th-century African prestige objects that entered museums through dealers or auctions.
+Comparable thrones have been traced to European collections in the late 19th and early 20th centuries.
+This example entered the Cleveland Museum of Art in 2024 through the Severance and Greta Millikin Purchase Fund and is now part of the museum’s African art collection.

 -